Year - 2026

 British Columbia

-Returning to North Vancouver we go directly to our hotel to relax and freshen up for our Welcome to Canada Dinner.
+Returning to Vancouver we go directly to our hotel to relax and freshen up for our Welcome to Canada Dinner.
 We will take you on a luxurious dinner cruise this evening.
-We will first board lovely boat for our evening cruise.
 We will cruise through Vancouver’s scenic harbor and Burrard Inlet as the sun sets on the Pacific Ocean.
 Relax and admire glowing views of the city skyline including Canada Place and the West Vancouver Shoreline, set against the dramatic backdrop of North Shore Mountains.
 We will then visit the dinner buffet and sample a variety of regional dishes from fresh salads and sides to British Columbia salmon and beef bordelaise.
 As you eat, admire striking views, enjoy local live music, and visit and get to know your new travel friends.

-We depart the hotel at 9:00am for the short walk to the SeaBus terminal where we will board the 9:16am SeaBus for the ride across the Vancouver Bay to Vancouver connecting to the Sky Train where we ride on the Expo Line through downtown Vancouver and all the way to Surrey.
+We depart the hotel at 9:00am for the short walk to the Sky Train Expo Line station through downtown Vancouver and all the way to Surrey.
 Here we transfer by highway to the Fraser Valley Heritage Railway for a visit.
 Enjoy a guided shop tour of the Interurban barn, ride a "Velocipede" and a restored BC Electric Interurban Car then take a ride on a set of maintenance Speeders' down the track.

 🍽 lunch